woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 Install Web SDK
 ---------------

-Web SDK can be obtained from `Boundless Connect <https://connect.boundlessgeo.com>`_.
+Web SDK can be obtained from Boundless Connect.

 Demo Applications
 -----------------